 - David Page biography (on Bangarra Dance Theatre website)

-- John Jenkins's 22 Contemporary Australian Composers website
+- John Jenkins, 22 Contemporary Australian Composers (website reproducing the original chapter texts of this book)

 - The Symphony Australia Collection